Random Forest Estimation of the Ordered Choice Model: Literature

-where the coefficients and the thresholds are commonly estimated via maximum likelihood with the delta method or bootstrapping used for inference.
-The above latent model is also often motivated by the quantity of interest, i.e. the conditional choice probabilities which are given by:
+where the coefficients and the thresholds are commonly estimated via maximum likelihood with the delta method or bootstrapping used for inference. \ul{Notice, that the outer thresholds are $\alpha_0=-\infty$ and $\alpha_M=\infty$.} The above latent model is also often motivated by the quantity of interest, i.e. the conditional choice probabilities which are given by:

 where the link function $\Lambda(\cdot)$ is the logistic cdf mapping the real line onto the unit interval.
 Thus, the estimated probabilities are bounded between $0$ and $1$.
-The marginal effects are further given as partial derivative of the probabilities in \ref{eq:ologitprobs}:
+The marginal effects are further given as partial derivative of the probabilities in \eqref{eq:ologitprobs} \ul{as}:

 where $x^k$ is the $k$-th element of $X_i$ and $\beta_k$ is the corresponding coefficient, while $\lambda(\cdot)$ being the logistic pdf.